emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-dcdd.md

 ## Diskette formats

 A diskette was introduced by [IBM in 1971][diskette-history] for being able to load programs into IBM mainframes.
-Soon a revolution in personal computers happened, diskettes started to be used in microcomputers too.
+Soon a revolution in personal computers brought diskettes into the world of microcomputers.

 ![IBM diskette]({{ site.baseurl }}/assets/altair8800/altair-diskette.png)